p0nce/life-idioms/articles/On being a former sufferer of DPDR.md

 ## My story with DPDR

-- **2007:** a severe 2 month episode, drug-induced comorbid with HPPD, BDD, tinnitus.
+- **2007:** a severe 2 month episode, psylocibyn-induced comorbid with HPPD, BDD, tinnitus.
   I was 19 :).
 - **2011 to 2012:** a one year burnout cycle that ended up in mild DPDR, comorbid with emotional depletion, and suicidal thoughts for the last month.
 It felt like forever.
 - **2019:** a one hour relapse, short but scary enough.